 Humanising Algorithmic Listening is an AHRC funded network which brings together experts with an interest in the applications and implications of machine listening from diverse disciplines including oral history, sensory ethnography, archive services, computer science, philosophy and music technology.
-The principle aim is to develop a critical and methodological agenda for the design and development of computational methods for audio analysis - listening algorithms - for future arts and humanities research.
+The principle aim is to develop a critical and methodological agenda for the design, development and application of computational methods for audio analysis - listening algorithms - in the future.

 - Explore opportunities for and issues around the use of machine listening algorithms in arts and humanities.